 Self-employed

-Although the requirements to getting a mortgage can be somewhat difficult for self-employed expats or expats who do not have a permanent contract of employment, it is definitely not impossible.
-If you are self-employed, you will need to present at least 24 or 36 months of history of basic income.
-The process is pretty straight-forward, the longer you’ve been self-employed, the more likely it is you’ll get a mortgage.
-If you do not have a permanent contract of employment, you will need a letter from your employer stating that your contract will be renewed under the same conditions.
+Although the requirements for getting a mortgage can be somewhat difficult for self-employed expats, it is definitely not impossible.
+If you are self-employed, you will need to present your income history for 24 or 36 months.
+The process is pretty straight-forward and the longer you’ve been self-employed, the more likely it is you’ll get a mortgage.

 House to let